 The 41-year-old Pakistani, dressed in a black suit and light tie, spoke in accented but clear English as his father and sister sat in the viewing gallery, sobbing intermittently.
 Khan apologized for his crimes, renounced al Qaeda and said he was hoping to reunite with his wife and see his daughter – who was born after his 2003 capture – for the first time.

-Milam also told that panel that it could send a recommendation of clemency to the Pentagon official – known as the “convening authority” – who oversees the military commissions and decides the final sentence.
-The panel members, who remained anonymous throughout the proceedings, came back a little less than three hours later with a sentence of 26 years.
-The leader of the panel also told Milam that seven of the eight jurors supported sending a letter of clemency to the convening authority.
-In that handwritten letter, later obtained by the New York Times, the seven panel members said that Khan's treatment "in the hands of U.S. personnel should be a source of shame for the U.S. government.”
+The leader of the panel told Milam that seven of the eight jurors supported clemency.
+In that handwritten letter, the panel members said that Khan's treatment "in the hands of U.S. personnel should be a source of shame for the U.S. government.”

-The prosecution’s case at sentencing rested mostly on the “stipulation of fact” agreed to by the government and Khan’s team in February 2012.
+The prosecution’s case at sentencing rested mostly on Khan’s admissions in a “stipulation of fact” agreed to by the government and Khan’s team in February 2012.
 One of the prosecutors, Army Maj.
 Stephen Romeo, read the entire 18-page document over the course of an hour Thursday afternoon.
 Among Khan's admissions were traveling to Pakistan in 2002 and meeting with Khalid Shaikh Mohammad, the accused mastermind of the Sept.
 11 attacks, to begin assisting with al Qaeda operations.

 Khan agreed to be a suicide bomber in a failed plot to kill Pervez Musharraf, then the president of Pakistan, in 2002.
 He also sent $50,000 to the Southeast Asian terror group Jemaah Islamiyah for the August 2003 bombing that killed eight people and wounded several dozen others at the J.W.
 Marriott in Jakarta, Indonesia.
 As part of the 2012 deal, Khan pleaded guilty to murder and attempted murder in violation of the law of war for the Jakarta bombing.